wp-plugins/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.4 =
+Major update with plenty of optimisations and new features.
+Changes to note:

+* Requires WP 3.3
+* Product data meta has been renamed in this version so that custom-fields can be enabled.
+Product data is now prepended with an underscore so they are hidden from the custom-field panel.
+Existing data will be upgraded automatically.
+* The shipping method classes have been updated to make rate definition easier.
+Third party plugins will need updating.
+* Textdomain has changed - re-scan your po/mo's
+* Tax additions (tax rows, compounds etc) required a change to the way order items are stored.
+Old orders won't show items when viewed.
+Order totals should be unaffected.
+* Significant modifications to woocommerce.less/.css to deliver a more polished look when using the default styles.
+If your theme builds on top of this you will likely need to update some classes.
+Consider using https://gist.github.com/1601558 to disable WooCommerce default css.

+Please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading - this includes shipping and payment gateways.

 = 1.3 =
 This is a major update and includes improvements to the tax and coupon system in particular - please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.